Wasp Removal in Melbourne’s Eastern Suburbs

 If you have identified a wasp nest on your property please do not attempt to eradicate the nest yourself.
 European wasps can inflict very painful stings and unlike bees that only sting once a wasp will keep stinging their victim continuously.
 This is particularly dangerous for you and your family if anyone suffers from allergic reactions.

-Cannon Pest Management have the equipment and experience to quickly treat a wasp nest and return a safe environment.
-Please contact us now for a free quote!
+Cannon Pest Management has the equipment and experience to quickly treat a wasp nest and return a safe environment.

 European wasps are a pest because they are far more aggressive than native wasps.
 Lack of predators and warmer weather conditions mean that the European wasp is an increasing problem in Australia.
 This insect likes to live around humans because of the ready supply of food and drink, particularly of the sweet varieties.